 Rules and guidance

-The day to day operation of immigration and asylum decision-making is governed by Immigration Rules and guidance.
+Immigration Rules and guidance govern the day-to-day operation of immigration and asylum decision-making.
 Immigration Rules are made by the Home Secretary and are laid before Parliament in a procedure that does not routinely involve scrutiny.
 In relation to asylum most of the rules are concerned with the process rather than the substance of the decision, but they do include, for instance, factors relevant to credibility.
 A breach of the rules is grounds for an appeal, although this is rarely relevant in asylum cases.

 The Home Office also issues detailed practical guidance for asylum decision-making.
 Guidance deals with a wide range of issues including how to conduct interviews, how to apply some legal rules, country of origin information, and detailed procedural and administrative matters.
 Guidance is not directly binding, but should be followed, and failure to do so can be grounds for an application for judicial review.